IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 ## Analysis

-[IBM Cloud Transformation Advisor](https://www.ibm.com/garage/method/practices/learn/ibm-transformation-advisor) was used to analyze the existing Customer Order Services application running in the WebSphere ND environment.
+[IBM Cloud Transformation Advisor](https://www.ibm.com/garage/method/practices/learn/ibm-transformation-advisor) helps you to analyze your on-premises workloads for modernization.
+It determines the complexity of your applications, estimates a development cost to perform the move to the cloud, and recommends the best target environment.
+It was used to analyze the existing Customer Order Services application running in the WebSphere ND environment.
 The steps taken were:

 1. Used the IBM Cloud Transformation Advisor available as part of IBM Cloud Pak for Applications.
 Transformation Advisor Local (Beta) can also be used.